 Housing prices in Toronto have been written about ad nauseam.
 It seems like every week we’re talking about how expensive it is to live in this city.
 But you can’t dismiss the fact that many people simply can’t afford to own a home in this city.

 One popular way to combat climbing costs has been to build a basement apartment.

-Indeed, while home prices continue to push higher, the rental vacancy rate in the city is at a 16 year low - just 1.1%, according to the Canada Mortgage and Housing Corp.
+Indeed, while home prices continue to push higher, the rental vacancy rate in the city is at a 16 year low—just 1.1 per cent, according to the Canada Mortgage and Housing Corp.
 While that is certainly bad news for renters, it can be a plus for homeowners who have the space to build a secondary suite.

-Tyler Delaney, Realtor with the Julie Kinnear Team, is also renting a separate basement apartment and says it’s a natural fit for Toronto owners:
+Tyler Delaney, Sales Representative with the Julie Kinnear Team, is also renting a separate basement apartment and says it’s a natural fit for Toronto owners:

 Indeed, having a basement suite can be a great way to pay off your mortgage faster or save for retirement:

 The way we look at it is that our tenant pays our non-refundable expenses.
 So we put into our mortgage which we get back if we sell, and our tenant will take care of things like the property taxes, utilities, that sort of thing.
 It works out really well for us.